-Classes are taught by trained, certified and experienced foresters, arborists or horticulturists, including staff members from the Missouri Department of Conservation, the Extension services of the University of Missouri and Kansas State University, local counties and municipalities and local tree care services.
+Classes are taught by trained, certified and experienced foresters, arborists or horticulturists, including staff members from the Missouri Department of Conservation, the Extension services of the University of Missouri and Kansas State University, Giving Grove, local counties and municipalities and local tree care services.

 Although it presents a great deal of in depth information, OrchardKeepers is not intended to be a substitute for professional certification.